Shawnee language: Stress

 A word may not begin with a vowel.
 Instead, an on-glide [h] is added.
 For example:

 There are two variants of the article -oci, meaning 'from'.
-It can attach to nouns to form prepositional phrases, or it can also be a preverb.
-When it attaches to a noun, it is -ooci, and when attached to a preverb it is -hoci.
+It can attach to nouns to form prepositional phrases, or it can also be a pre-verb.
+When it attaches to a noun, it is -ooci, and when attached to a pre-verb it is -hoci.